MajdaNaf/Neo4J-REST-PHP-API-client/README.md

 * Traversal access
 * Indexing
 * Prevent multiple copies of the same node or relationship object (implement cache in load node and load relationship)
-* Replace HTTP Helper with a pluggable implementation, possible a standard
-*    library that already exists.
+* Replace HTTP Helper with a pluggable implementation, possible a standard library that already exists.

 ## Getting started ##

-* Download the latest version (1.3) of the Neo4j Server (tested on Community Edition) *
+* Download the latest version (1.3) of the Neo4j Server (tested on Community Edition)
 * Run it
-* php demo.php
-*
+* `php examples\demo.php`
-* Or better, run and examine the tests using phpunit (version 3.5.13) or
-* using phing to build the enther project including documentation.
+* Or better, run and examine the tests using phpunit (version 3.5.13) or using phing to build the enther project including documentation.

 ## Requirements ##